adafruit/pi_video_looper/README.md

 #### troubleshooting:
 * nothing happening (screen flashes once) when in copymode and new drive is plugged in?
     * check if you have the "password file" on your drive (see copymode explained above)
-* log output can be found in `/var/log/supervisor/`
+* log output can be found in `/var/log/supervisor/`.
+Enable detailed logging in the video_looper.ini with console_output = true.
   Use `sudo tail -f /var/log/supervisor/video_looper-stdout*` and `sudo tail -f /var/log/supervisor/video_looper-stderr*` to view the logs.